gregmarine/ByGregMarine.com/Blog/src/2024/04/03_great-expectations.md

 The same can be said about the places I go to.
 Often times I'll set a level of expectation in my mind about what I'll experience when I'm planning a trip somewhere new.
 If I have to travel far or if it will cost a significant amount, I really want that place to delivery an experience well worth the cost or travel time.
 If the experience is far better than I expected, great!
 However, when if falls short, those *bad* experiences can leave me with a bad impression of where I've been.

+When it comes to people, I think I do the same thing.

 I get it in my head about what they are thinking based solely on how I think about things.
 I cannot possible know what they are thinking.
 They have to tell me.
 And if they don't, I can't expect to know what they are actually thinking.

+Share what my expectations are to give them the opportunity to accept the responsibility or not.

+Ask clarifying questions to understand what my expectations should be.